bhanukushwah/baatein-karo/README.md

 # realtime-chat-webapp
-A simple chating application built in React using Node.js and Socket.io
+A simple chatting application built in React using Node.js and Socket.io

 ## Motivation